elastic/apm-server/README.md

 ### Updating libbeat

-By running `make update-beats` the `github.com/elastic/beats/vN` module will be updated to the most recent commit from the master branch, and a minimal set of files will be copied into the apm-server tree.
+By running `make update-beats` the `github.com/elastic/beats/vN` module will be updated to the most recent commit from the main branch, and a minimal set of files will be copied into the apm-server tree.

 You can specify an alternative branch or commit by specifying the `BEATS_VERSION` variable, such as: